kubrickfr/avsc-wiki/API.md

 #### `getWriterType()`

 The type used to write the file.
-Only available when reading a container file.

 #### Event `'metadata'`